-- 1. Initiates(start, push, t)
+- 1. lnitiates(start, push, t)

-- 2. Releases (start, position(x), t)
+- 2. Releases(start, position(x), t)

-- 3. $\mathsf{HoldsAt}(position(x), t) \to \mathsf{Trajectory}(push, t, position(x+d), d)$
+- 3. HoldsAt(position(x), t) \rightarrow Trajectory(push, t, position(x + d), d)

-Activities can also be strict, in the sense that there is no parameterized fluent $f_2(x)$ that is due to change, and thus they are characterized only by an initiating event and a fluent of type $f_1$ (note that refraining from action is also a kind of exertion of a force).
+Activities can also be strict, in the sense that there is no parameterized fluent $f_2(x)$ that is due to change, and thus they are characterized only by an initiating event and a fluent of type f_1 (note that refraining from action is also a kind of exertion of a force).